Service Learning Trip Destinations for Students & Schools

 Our Variety of Service Learning Trip Destinations

-Whether you’re passionate about conservation in Costa Rica, cultural immersion in Morocco, or community development in Fiji, our programs connect you to impactful experiences.
-Dive into the article for a closer look at the life-changing adventures that await in these incredible destinations!
+Whether you’re passionate about conservation in Costa Rica, cultural immersion in Thailand, or community development in Fiji, our programs connect students to impactful experiences.
+Use this guide as a starting point, then work with a Rustic Pathways Program Coordinator to customize the right itinerary for your school.

 Latin America

-Here are some of the best programs in Latin America:
+Here are some of the best service learning programs in Latin America:

 Costa Rica